 Price: $24.95 AUD (DVD) – Available Here / $29.95 AUD (Blu-ray) – Available Here / 29.95 AUD (Limited Edition DVD) – Available Here / $34.95 AUD (Limited Edition Blu-ray) – Available Here / Complete Series Box Set $89.95 AUD – Available Here

 Although Toki has been kidnapped and emotionally, if not physically, tortured, he is the star of one of the most emotional scenes in the special and the series as a whole.
 It was previously revealed that Toki was not originally a part of the band, and it is now revealed how Toki came to be a part of Dethklok.
 Toki may not always be as brutal as his band mates are, but this flashback shows just how important friendship and a sense of belonging are to him.
-The theme of sacrifice is also prominent in a couple of scenes and is used to show just how much the members of the band, and in particular Nathan, have grown since they first met.
+The theme of sacrifice is also prominent in a couple of scenes, and is used to show just how much the members of the band, and in particular Nathan, have grown since they first met.

 The creative team has managed to pack a large amount of content into a relatively short runtime.
 This might sound like a bad thing, but the pacing does not suffer because of the ambitious endeavour.
-Although there are some minor issues to be had with the audio, The Doomstar Requiem is one of the greatest musical events on television and a fantastic addition to the Metalocalypse series.
-It is clear that this was never meant to be the end of the series, so one can only hope that Small’s plans for a final season are approved so that this story can be told in its entirety.
-Metalocalypse may not be for everyone, but those who have not seen the series before and are looking for an unorthodox series to watch might do well to watch this series.
+Although there are some issues to be had with the audio, The Doomstar Requiem is one of the greatest musical events on television and a fantastic addition to the Metalocalypse series.
+It is clear that this was never meant to be the end of the series, so one can hope that Small’s plans for a final season are approved so that this story can be told in its entirety.
+Metalocalypse may not be for everyone, but those who have not seen the series before and are looking for an unorthodox series to watch might enjoy this series.

 Capsule Computers review guidelines can be found here.